ku-leuven-msec/Research-Utility-Paper-Results/README.md

 The **OptimizedStatistics** folder contains two files for each generated anonymous dataset.

-\<samplingrate\>-rau-detailled.csv contains the RAU (Resource Allocation Utility) values, the complete solution and the total cost for each individual sample.
+\<samplingrate\>-detailled.csv contains the total cost for each individual sample and the complete solution.

 \<samplingrate\>-rau.csv contains an overview of the average RAU values.